-For early spring of 2015, Asian Story Theater is developing a family show called RAM-GIRL.
-The play begins with the Chinese story/parable about a sheep, a monkey, and a chicken (rooster) who are competing with each other to win a race.
+For early spring of 2015, Asian Story Theater and Moxie Theatre co-present the world premiere of RAM-GIRL.
+Family matinees will be presented on March 7, at Noon and 2pm at the Moxie Theatre, 6663 El Cajon Blvd.
+Special preview excerpts will be presented at the Chinese New Year and Tet New Year celebrations.
+RAM-GIRL begins with the Chinese story/parable about a sheep, a monkey, and a rooster who are competing with each other to win a race.
 However, RAM-GIRL is also about a girl discovering her own identity through some unusual talents.
 It's a fun family show, with sly insights into gender identity and prejudice.
-The traditional Chinese symbol associated with this year of the lunar calendar is the same for sheep AND goat, and RAM-GIRL explores that literal and metaphorical ambiguity.
-Because the Year of the Ram (or Goat) is traditionally associated with individuals of unusual creativity, the performance will incorporate visual art created live on stage—and with the audience.
+The traditional Chinese symbol associated with this year of the lunar calendar is the same for sheep AND goat, and RAM-GIRL explores that literal and metaphorical uncertainty.
+And because the Year of the Ram (or Goat) is traditionally associated with individuals of unusual creativity, the performance incorporates visual art and a little music created live on stage.

 Do you have stories of the Sun Café?